 This post may contain affiliate links.
 Please read our disclosure policy.

-Today I am sharing one of my absolute favorites — Leftover Thanksgiving Turkey Noodle Soup!
-Complete with Turkey Bone Broth.
-A delicious recipe after a day full of food.
+Today I am sharing one of my absolute favorite recipes to make in November — Leftover Thanksgiving Turkey Noodle Soup!
+It’s made with homemade turkey bone broth and just feels so nourishing after a day full of eating.

 We all have our favorite things to do with leftover turkey and there are so many delicious recipes to choose from with leftovers.
 I have to say, for me, it will forever be the simple classics — turkey sandwiches and soup.
 Ah, all the feels.